areding/6420-pymc/unit1/about-this-course.md

 - [lecture videos](https://www.youtube.com/playlist?list=PLDcUM9US4XdMROZ57-OIRtIK0aOynbgZN)
 - [PyMC3 code examples](https://github.com/pymc-devs/pymc-resources/tree/main/Rethinking_2).
 These should be easy to adapt to PyMC v4.

 *Bayesian Data Analysis* by Gelman, Carlin, Stern, Dunson, Vehtari, and Rubin goes into more mathematical theory than *Statistical Rethinking*.
-I use it as a reference - not planning to try reading this one all the way through.
+I use it as a reference - not planning to try reading this one all the way through!

 - [main site](http://www.stat.columbia.edu/~gelman/book/)